 1,000 signatures reached

-2,702 trees in Mumbai’s Aarey forest, Mumbai's green lungs, are under threat by a proposed car shed by Mumbai Metro.
+2,702 trees in Mumbai’s Aarey forest, Mumbai's green lungs, will be axed for a car shed for Mumbai Metro-3.

 Why is this important?